 These fine grid mesh materials are manufactured in three different metals: copper, nickel, and gold.
 Available in different mesh sizes, these fine mesh products do not have the accuracy needed, on a one square basis for making a meaningful calibration measurement.
 We would recommend that any measurements for calibration purposes should encompass a minimum of 20 consecutive squares.
 Fine grid mesh is also available in a high quality, high purity Nylon® mesh.

 All of the SPI mesh products shipped as square pieces between two clean polymer film sheets, resulting in a convenient "sandwich" which can easily be cut with ordinary scissors into needed sizes for eventual use.
 Note that these two polymer film sheets are not permanently bonded to the mesh, and are easily removed so that the mesh by itself can be picked up and used as desired.
 A handy set of materials to have around any microscopy laboratory, be it light, electron, confocal or even scanning probe.
+We are of course able to produce mesh in other mesh sizes and other spatial sizes (up to 11" x 11").
 If you have a requirement not being met by one of our standard products, let us know what you need.
 Anything "special" costs more money, but sometimes such costs can not be avoided.

 For the SPI Supplies standard electroformed mesh, the thickness is between 0.0001" - .0002" (2.5 - 5.0 µm)

-Other thicknesses are possible but may require additional set up costs.
+Other thicknesses are possible but only by incurring large set up costs.

-When special requirements are present, for example, higher temperature screening is needed, consider the use of the SPI Molybdenum Mesh.
+When special requirements are present, for example, higher temperature screening is need, consider the use of the SPI Molybdenum Mesh.

 Grid bar width vs. product fragility and quality: